 If one of your future goals is to purchase a home, it’s never too early to start preparing yourself financially.
 One of the major factors that goes into getting approved for a home mortgage is your credit score and credit history.
-All lenders will look at your credit worthiness to determine how much they will lend to you.
-The following are steps you can start taking now to prepare your credit for buying a home in the future.
+Your credit worthiness will determine what loan terms you qualify for.
+The following are steps you can take now to prepare your credit for buying a home in the future.

-1. Check and update your credit report: Consumers are guaranteed at least one free credit report a year; get a copy of yours to see where you stand.
+4) Check and Monitor Your Credit- Consumers are guaranteed at least one free credit report a year; get a copy of yours to see where you stand.
 If you find errors, you can contact the creditor or the bureaus to address any invalid information.

 Taking steps in advance to improve your credit score will help ensure lower rates and better terms which may mean huge savings for you during the life of your home loan.
 When you’re ready to explore your home loan options, contact me and I can recommend great local mortgage lenders.

 Great info on everything real estate.